Skip to main content

 CONFIDENCE

 Now wear your beautiful crown with confidence.
 Natural hair is beautiful, styled or not.
 You do not have to manipulate your hair into uncomfortable styles for it to be considered beautiful.
 Embrace the shrinkage and frizz.
-Do not let anyone put to down for wearing your God-given hair.
+Do not let anyone put to down for wearing your hair.
 Most of all, enjoy your hair!

 Popular posts from this blog